Category

 Asphalt Shingles

 Asphalt shingles are a favored option for numerous homeowners because of their cost-effectiveness and simple installation.
 They are available in different colors and designs, offering versatility in complementing your home’s architectural style.
 Asphalt shingles provide moderate durability and can last up to 20-30 years with proper maintenance.
+For instance, many homeowners exploring the shingles roof type in Alexandria, VA find them to be a practical choice due to their balance of affordability, reliability, and ease of installation.

 Wood Shingles